DavidBThomp/David-Thompson-CIS106/README.md

 ## Assignment Analysis

 The rest of this serves as a historical tracker of my thought before, during, and after each project.
+These were addressed towards the teacher but also as a reflection for my self.
 Thank you for visiting and I hope you will be able to see my progress as my work continues!

 ### Assignment 1